 However, generally speaking, when considering the most appropriate medicinal cannabis product for you, it is important to consider the following variables:

 - Full spectrum vs isolate – understanding the difference is important.
 A full spectrum product is a full plant extract meaning it contains a low concentration of THC.
 A broad spectrum product means it has other cannabis compounds, but zero THC.
 Some products are CBD isolates (also known as pure CBD).
 These are purified THC extracts with no other cannabinoids.

 - Cost effective and has sufficient CBD to last you a good trial period.

-For more information about the pricing of products and how to save money, make sure you read this article.
+For more information about the pricing of products and how ensure your treatment is affordable, make sure you read this article.

-CBD products available in NZ are varied.
-Worldwide, CBD is available in a range from oils, creams and gummies.
-Buying CBD in New Zealand is limited to pharmacies only as it is a prescription medicine and how to choose the best product is extremely important.
+Medicinal cannabis products available in NZ are varied and comes in a range from flower based products, to oils, creams and gummies.
+Buying medicinal cannabis in New Zealand is limited to pharmacies only as it is a prescription medicine and being prescribed the most suitable product for your specific health needs is important.